vcruvinelr/goat-website/_docs/mapping_mode-de.md

 #### 3. What to do?

 We have set up different tasks for objects with missing information, which can be completed using the iD-Editor or other OSM editors such as JOSM.
-Remember always to follow the standards and characteristics established in OSM-Wiki for each task.
-If you have questions on how to edit objects in OSM you can visit our page [Making changes in OSM](../osm_tutorial/) for further information.
+This list of tasks will be frequently updated.
+Remember always to follow the standards and characteristics established in the OSM-Wiki for each task as this data will be updated for all OSM users.
 <table class="table table-striped table-hover">
   <thead>
     <tr>